bdjameson/bdjameson/README.md

 ### *Microbial Oceanographer & Marine Biogeochemist*
 **Bermuda Institute of Ocean Sciences (BIOS) • BIOS-SCOPE Program**

-**Every milliliter of seawater contains over a million microbial cells**—an unseen biosphere that powers nutrient cycles, modulates ocean chemistry, and helps regulate Earth’s climate.
-Despite their importance, most marine microbes remain uncharacterized, and their responses to environmental change are still poorly understood.

 I am a **microbial oceanographer** studying how environmental variability and climate-driven disturbances reshape **microbial community structure**, **metabolic networks**, and **biogeochemical cycles**.
 My work focuses on how microbial processes scale from **genes → metabolism → communities → ecosystems**, and how these invisible interactions influence the global state of the oceans and atmosphere.

 ---